trickstercache/trickster/docs/alb.md

 Each ALB has a configurable `healthy_floor` value, which is the threshold for determining which pool members are included in the healthy pool, based on their instantaneous health state.
 The `healthy_floor` represents the minimum acceptable health state value for inclusion in the healthy pool.
 The default `healthy_floor` value is `0`, meaning Backends in a state `>= 0` (`unknown` and `available`) are included in the healthy pool.
 Setting `healthy_floor: 1` would include only `available` Backends, while a value of `-1` will include all backends in the configured pool, including those marked as `unavailable`.

 Backends that do not have a [health check interval](./health#example+health+check+configuration+for+use+in+alb) configured will remain in a permanent state of `unknown`.
 Backends will also be in an `unknown` state from the time Trickster starts until the first of any configured automated health check is completed.
-Note that if an ALB is configured with `healthy_floor: 1`, any pool members that are not configured with an automated health check interval will never be included in the ALB's healthy pool, as their state is permanently `0`.
+A pool member in a permanent `unknown` state can never reach `available`, so a `healthy_floor: 1` ALB whose members lack health checks would have an empty pool and return `502` for every request.
+To avoid that, Trickster resets such an ALB's effective floor to `0` at startup, emits a warning naming the ALB and the un-probed members, and sets the `trickster_alb_pool_floor_reset{backend_name}` gauge to `1`.
+Configure a health check interval on those members if you want `healthy_floor: 1` to apply.

+Setting `healthy_floor` below `0` admits members the probe has confirmed `unavailable`, not just members in the transient `unknown` state.
+If your goal is to keep traffic flowing during the cold-start window before the first probes complete, lower the pool members' `recovery_threshold` so they transition out of `unknown` faster -- don't lower the floor.
+When `healthy_floor < 0` Trickster emits a startup warning and sets the `trickster_alb_pool_admits_failing{backend_name}` gauge to `1`.

 ### Example ALB Configuration Routing Only To Known Healthy Backends